 As part of our plan to improve rail travel in the north of England, we’re building a viaduct to link Manchester’s Victoria, Oxford Road and Piccadilly stations

 Since October 2015, work has been taking place on the Ordsall Chord.
-This will be 300 metres of new track which will create a link between Manchester city centre’s main train stations for the first time.
+This will be 300 metres of new track that will create a link between Manchester city centre’s main train stations for the first time.

 This new section will be to the north west of Castlefield Junction, linking the line with the Deal Street Junction line, connecting Manchester Victoria, Oxford Road and Piccadilly stations.
 However, for this vital piece of track to be fitted, a huge amount of work needs to take place beforehand.
 This includes realigning existing track, building new bridges, removing disused arches and restoring Grade I listed structures.

 Once the work is completed in December 2017, the chord will help provide many benefits not only to passengers but also to the wider economy.

 - There will be new direct links to Manchester Airport from across the north of England.